andr3w6826/power-outage-analysis/README.md

 To assess the fairness of my final model, I analyzed whether it performs equally well for outages caused by severe weather compared to intentional attacks.
 Since these two causes represent different types of disruptions—one driven by natural events and the other by human actions—disparities in model performance could indicate bias in how the model predicts different outage scenarios.

 Groups Defined:
-Group X: Outages caused by severe weather
+- Group X: Outages caused by severe weather

-Group Y: Outages caused by intentional attacks Evaluation Metric:
+- Group Y: Outages caused by intentional attacks s
-I chose precision as my evaluation metric because it measures how often the model’s severe outage predictions are correct.
+- Evaluation Metric: I chose precision as my evaluation metric because it measures how often the model’s severe outage predictions are correct.
 If precision is lower for one group, it means the model is more likely to incorrectly classify outages in that group as severe, leading to misallocation of emergency response resources.

 **Null Hypothesis**: The model’s precision is the same for severe weather outages and intentional attacks.
 Any observed difference is due to random chance.

 **Alternative Hypothesis**: The model’s precision is lower for intentional attacks than for severe weather, meaning it struggles to correctly classify these outages.

 ### Results